 Wireless technology quickly revolutionized the company’s ability to meet increasing demands for higher speed and robust bandwidth at mainland prices.
 Orcas Online became a Wireless Internet Service Provider, or WISP, exclusively in 2017, leaving DSL technology behind.
 The wireless technology utilized by Orcas Online operates on a peer to peer system, deploying several “access points” situated around Orcas Island and on neighboring islands such as Waldron and Blakely.
 A wireless receiver dish on the customer’s property receives the bandwidth transmitted from the Orcas Online main office in Eastsound through the network of access points.
 Customers enjoy wired and wireless internal network options through wireless, multi-port routers as well as custom installation options including wi-fi range extenders and network extensions to additional structures.

 In 2020 our network grew to an unprecedented level when Orcas Online successfully completed a buildout to Lummi Island, opening sections of the northern residential area on Lummi to our Wireless Service.
 Network links from Lummi facing towards Orcas also allowed us to serve Raccoon Point, a longtime “dark zone” on Orcas Island notorious for its spotty internet.
 This buildout not only enabled us to reach traditionally underserved residences, but also provided proof of concept for more outer island buildouts.
+Since then we’ve gained Stephen Baker, Cory Foote, Courtney Wood, and Spring Harris.
+In December 2021 we moved office spaces and now occupy more than double the area as before.
+We have lots of room for our future expansion.

 We are proud to continue to provide quality, high-speed internet with a minimum of fuss, reasonable installation and equipment fees, and personable local service for over 20 years.
 Orcas Online specializes in supporting part-time residents with seasonal service options, allowing traveling customers to suspend internet and billing while they are away; a unique policy among internet service providers in San Juan County.